IAMUCN/Learning-C/README.md

-Hello everyone this are the codes I have written while learning C
+Hello everyone these are the codes I have written while learning C
 <br>
 -Sachin